 Making Fine Writing Instruments by hand in California Since 1991

-Here are a few people who enjoy our pens and pencils:
+Here are some well-known people who enjoy my pens and pencils:

 Al and Tipper Gore